Overview

 9.5: Internet Safety

-• Unclear whether the company provides links to resources that support safe and appropriate social interactions.
+• Unclear whether the vendor provides links to tools or processes that support safe and appropriate social interactions.

 10: Advertising